tauself/tauself.github.io/README.md

 -A dating app.

--Work on hyperoperations, flow, addition of complex numbers, visualizing limit distributions of simulated dynamics, +.
+-Work on hyperoperations, flow, addition of complex numbers, visualizing limit distributions of simulated dynamics, animating and visualizing polynomial roots and coefficients and solving equations given a finite sequence of symbols.

 Donations: